polarbearjs/react-component-library/README.md

 ```
 chmod +x ./bin/library-server // You only have to run this once this makes the server executable
+chmod +x ./bin/build // You only have to run this once this makes the build executable

 ./bin/library-server // This starts a server on port 8080
 or